0xMukesh/amplify/readme.md

 # amplify

-A character-level language model which generates more content based on the input data, built using WaveNet architecture
+A character-level language model which generates more content based on the input data, built using RNN architecture

 ### todo